thundercraker/YumaMaterialListView/README.md

 **ysSpecialView:** This is a view you can put on top of the actual menu list (User information, for example)

-**ysMenuSeperaters:** The seperators are smaller than normal cells/items
+**ysMenuSeperators:** The seperators are smaller than normal cells/items

 {$} := (Seperator|Group|Child)